PendingUsername/PendingUsername.github.io/index.md

 Step 16: [Blog Post](https://pendingusername.github.io/)
 Created this blog post to dicuss my process.

 > In conclusion, the Cloud Resume Challenge is an excellent opportunity to gain experience in cloud technologies and showcase your skills to potential employers.
 By following these steps, you can complete the challenge and create a cloud-hosted resume website using various AWS services and best practices.
 Don't forget to focus on Python, testing, infrastructure as code, source control, and CI/CD for both the back-end and front-end.
+You will learn to use tons of new technologies and how to troubleshoot problems you run into.
+This is the best way to learn real skills cloud engineers use regularly.